amirongit/amirongit/README.md

 - SQLAlchemy document
 - Django document
 - Hands on Data Structures and Algorithms with Python - Dr. Basant Agarwal & Benjamin Baka
+- Website Scraping with Python using BeautifulSoup and Scrapy - Gabor Laszlo Hajba
+- Scrapy document